4th Degree Black Belt

 2nd Degree Black Belt

 Sensei Kyle, a Navarre, Florida native, started training in martial arts at the age of 13.
 Kyle received his Taekwondo Black Belt at the age of 16.
 Kyle has been an avid competitor for many years.
 He has been a part of two World Karate and Kickboxing USA Martial Arts Teams.
 In 2011 Kyle traveled to Germany where he earned two gold medals.
-Sensei Kyle is currently working towards his Yoshukai black belt.
+Sensei Kyle recevied his Yoshukai Karate Black Belt October 2017.

 1. Respect and Manners